Solfége Souche, 2018, single-channel video, sound composition and arrangement.

 Exhibited: February 2019, Palazzo Michiel, Strada Nova, 4391, 30121 Campo Santi Apostoli, Venezia, Italy

-June 2019, CICA Museum,Czong Institute for Contemporary Art (CICA), Gyeonggi-do, Korea
+June 2019, CICA Museum,Czong Institute for Contemporary Art (CICA), Gyeonggi-do, South Korea

 A Solfège Souche is by definition the root of a forgotten connection with nature.
-In our time of rapid advancement in technology, we stand on a Vantasner Meridian.
-Is it dangerous if we do not know what we stand to lose?
-The video works with movements, light, body, sounds reminiscent of a basic fiber of existence: humans are part of nature.
-In an effort to portray a relationship with nature, instead of a dominance over nature.
+In our time of rapid advancement in technology, we stand in our bodies with meridians at several ethical and moral lines.
+Bending and changing the borders of our bodies through technology present a chasm of unknown space.
+This space asks the question: Is it dangerous if we do not know what we stand to lose?
+The video uses the body to draw lines as movements with the light cast on the landscape.
+Binaural beats compose the soundtrack as psychological markers reminding: humans are essentially created within the fabric of nature.
+In an effort to portray a dynamic relationship with nature, instead of a dominance over nature, the butoh-dance inspired movements recreate the way lifeforms which are cut down in the forest continually find a way to reach towards light.
 The work is in development with an affordance technology research project.
-Binaural Beats compose the soundtrack.

 Affordance is what the environment offers the individual, and refers to all action possibilities depending on users’ physical capabilities.
 For example, a chair not only “affords” being “sat on,” but also “thrown,” “stood on,” and so on.
 James J. Gibson, coined the term “affordance.”